wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/PrinciplesOfOperationModbus.md

 ```
 <Adapter Component ID>.<Unit ID>.<Register Type>.<Register Offset>
 ```
 **Note:** Naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
-For more information, see [Modbus TCP data source configuration](xref:ModbusTCPDataSourceConfiguration).
+For more information, see [Data source configuration](xref:ModbusTCPDataSourceConfiguration).